ROCm/AMDMIGraphX/doc/src/reference/py.rst

 .. py:method:: sort()

-    Sort the modules of the program such that instructions appear in correct occurrence.
+    Sort the modules of the program such that instructions appear in topologically sorted order.

 .. py:function:: quantize_fp16(prog, ins_names=["all"])